 Apart from all the major well-known places, there are some hidden jewels of nature.
 The Remote villages of Bhutan which are off the beaten path is one good example.
 These are Bhutan Villages which are still practicing their age-old traditions and their old ways of living.
 These remote and off beaten Bhutan villages are not discovered by many people.
 Explore Bhutan Villages and Bhutan Village life .
-Visit Bhutan Phallus Village, Sopsokha village , Ura Valley Bhutan, Talo Village and enjoy organic Bhutan village food.
+Visit Bhutan Phallus Village, Sopsokha village , Ura Valley Bhutan, Talo Village, Wochu Village and enjoy organic Bhutan village food.
 Experience being local.

 While in Bhutan you must try out a few of Bhutan villages so as to penetrate through our customs, old traditions and rich heritage.